davestarling/cb_fts_slackbot/README.md

-# cb_fts_slackbot
-Couchbase Full-Text Search Slackbot
+# Couchbase Full-Text Search Slackbot

+This is an example for building a Slackbot that can interface with Couchbase's FTS service, using the beer-sample bucket.

-Will expand on this README shortly, but for now you can just chmod a+x bot.py, then run:
+Will expand on this README shortly, but for now you can just:

+    chmod a+x bot.py

+then run:

-./boy -e development -s "{your Slack Bot User's API token}"
+    ./bot.py -e development -s "{your Slack Bot User's API token}"

 You will also need to create the FTS indexes in Couchbase using the JSON definitions in fts_indexes